dhowe/AdNauseamV1/README.md

-#### Ad Nauseam: a lightweight browser extension that helps protect users against surveillance and data-profiling by advertising networks
+#### AdNauseam: a lightweight browser extension that helps protect users against surveillance and data-profiling by advertising networks

 <a href="http://rednoise.org/adnauseam"><img height=120 src="http://rednoise.org/adnauseam/files/images/adnauseam5_128.png"/></a>

-#### <a href="http://rednoise.org/adnauseam">The Ad Nauseam website</a>
+#### <a href="http://rednoise.org/adnauseam">The AdNauseam website</a>

-Ad Nauseam blends software tool and 'artware' intervention in a browser extension designed to protect users from surveillance and tracking by advertising networks.
-Ad Nauseam works similarly to an 'Ad Blocker', but in addition to hiding advertisements, it simulates clicks on each identified ad (in a background thread), confusing trackers as to one's real interests.
-Simultaneously, Ad Nauseam serves as a means of amplifying users' discontent with advertising networks that disregard privacy and facilitate bulk surveillance agendas.
+AdNauseam blends software tool and 'artware' intervention in a browser extension designed to protect users from surveillance and tracking by advertising networks.
+AdNauseam works similarly to an 'Ad Blocker', but in addition to hiding advertisements, it simulates clicks on each identified ad (in a background thread), confusing trackers as to one's real interests.
+Simultaneously, AdNauseam serves as a means of amplifying users' discontent with advertising networks that disregard privacy and facilitate bulk surveillance agendas.

 #### About the project
 --------